davidmcclure/intra/README.md

 way, inwardly he began a new life.
 ```

+Generally, it seems that Intra is good at doing "concept" or "theme" searches that layer up a cluster of terms.
+When I write papers, this is the level of abstraction that I tend to think at.

 ## Todo

   * A real query parser, which would eliminate the need for different query functions and make it possible to combine different boolean operators.
 For example, queries like: